 The hike in custom duty has helped the company increase the sales aggressively in the recent few quarters.

-Given that Amber Enterprises deals only with RACs, the business is highly cyclical.
+Given that Amber Enterprises deals only with RACs, the business is highly SEASONAL.
 The business performs well during First quarter(Q1) and Fourth quarter(Q4) i.e. March and June quarters and the sales are less than half in the remaining 2 quarters.

 Amber Enterprises India Ltd- Analysis